 Indicate noteworthy academic, athletic, community, club and employer recognition.

-Note: If you are only listing 1-3 honors, consider incorporating into education section rather than creating separate section.
+Note: If you are only listing one to three honors, consider incorporating into education section rather than creating separate section.

 What skills do you bring?
 No matter your field of study, it’s important to speak their language and demonstrate how your academic experiences translate to workplace performance.

 Enroll in our How to Write a Resume course, an online course that guides you to create an eye-catching resume, letting your professional strengths shine.